mauriciomani/OpenHR/README.md

 Remember we are trying to work with **best practices** if any file does not follow best practices please open an Issue or a PR and will be happy to open debate.
 On more information on the conventions that sould be follow please visit [python best](documentation/python_best.md)

 ## How to start working
 This is the simple guide, clone the code, you can use ssh: `git clone git@github.com:mauriciomani/OpenHR.git` or just download the zip file.
-It is **highly important that you comment the following lines under the trends.py file before running the webpage.py**: `aws_access_key_id` and `aws_secret_access_key` since you do not have them (if need access to AWS please contact us) and uncomment the same variables with the empty string: ***""**.
-Please avoid `git add .`, since you will be adding the commented trends.py file, instead use `git add name_of_file`.
+It is **highly important that you understand that trends.py file is not useful since you need AWS access**: `aws_access_key_id` and `aws_secret_access_key` (if need access to AWS please contact us), so do not worry if get an error when trying to access `/data` route.
+Please avoid `git add .`, instead use `git add name_of_file`.
 Install all the requierements libraries under the **requierements.txt** file, you can use `pip install -r requirements.txt` or check the needed libraries (if using Anaconda you might still need to install Flask).
 Once done that you are ready to type on the command line: `python webpage.py`.
 This will allow you to make local tests on you computer, you can also **change debug to True** as long as you **remeber to change it to False again** when commiting.

 ## OpenHR structure
 Currently OpenHR is deployed in a Heroku free app under the **open-hrm** name and automatic deployments have not been enabled.
 The web page application is built using Python's [Flask](https://flask.palletsprojects.com/en/1.1.x/) library, however, we are aware might be needed to migrate to [Django](https://www.djangoproject.com/).
 Some of the data pipelines are being managed by AWS, if need access please contact us.
 We use [Bootstrap](https://getbootstrap.com/) in our **front-end**.
 The files and folder organization follows the Flask conventions (practically identically to Django). **static** and **templates** folder include images, css files and html files respectively.
 Under templates file you can find **base.html** that is the main template for all the views, please make sure you are using it with [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) templating language.<br>